robert-krivelis/robert-krivelis/README.md

-- 👋 Hi, I’m @robert-krivelis
-- 👀 I’m interested in machine learning and data engineering
-- 🌱 I’m currently learning web languages and cloud integrations
-- 💞️ I’m looking to collaborate on hackathons and competitions
-- 📫 How to reach me: https://www.linkedin.com/in/robert-krivelis/
+👋 Hi, I’m @robert-krivelis.
+I'm an electrical engineering graduate from the university of calgary.
+I have experience with web and mobile development, creating and deploying machine learning models in python, and doing electrical lighting and power design.
+Connect with me at https://www.linkedin.com/in/robert-krivelis/.

+Languages/Frameworks:
+- Python
+- Java/Kotlin
+- JavaScript
+- Node.js
+- Vue.js
+- Processing
+- matlab, M (PowerBI), excel, C++, and more :)